uniwix/casioplot/docs/source/settings.rst

 Use :file:`{image_name}` to select local images.
 Use :file:`global/{image_name}` to select global images.
 Use :file:`bg_images/{image_name}` to select preset images.
-Include the extencion in the name.
+Include the extension in the name.

 .. code-block:: toml

     [background]
     bg_image_is_set = false
     # use this image if you don't want to have a background image and not use a default file
-    background_image = "bg_images/blanck.png"
+    background_image = "bg_images/blank.png"

 Show the screen with tkinter.